INC Preview Feature

 Follow-up Steps

-- ✅Workflow Updates: Once done with the configuration, update your Workflows.
-In order to take effect, Virtual Users must be applied within Audio/Video workflows an “Add Virtual User” activity.
+- In order to take effect, Virtual Users must be added as “Add Virtual User” activity to your Audio/Video workflows.

 Limitations